zeffo/botrix/README.md

 # botrix
-An API Wrapper for the botrix API
+An API Wrapper for the botrix API (https://docs.botrix.cc)

+Major WIP!
+Please feel free to contribute!